kjozsa/jsp/README.md

 ```

 ### About the name
-The original name of this project was meant to be JPT as JsonPath Tools, but PyPI had a same-named obsolete package.
-Therefore for now, this will run by the name JSP - hopefully noone remembers Java Server Pages anymore anyway 😀
+Originally the name of this project was meant to be JPT as JsonPath Tools, but PyPI had a same-named obsolete package.
+Therefore, this will now run by the name JSP - hopefully noone remembers Java Server Pages anymore anyway 😀